scmgalaxy/helloworld-java-maven/readme.txt

-This is my fixed for DevOpsSchool.com....Fix for Task For any questions - Please email me at DevOps@RajeshKumar.xyz
+This is my fixed for DevOpsSchool.com....Fix for Taskggggg For any questions - Please email me at DevOps@RajeshKumar.gxyz
 # ========================NEXUS==============================

 <distributionManagement>